-During the quarter ending 30 June 2020, figures show that the most frequent reason for declining an offer of a carers' 29%

-of carers who declined an

-offer of an assessment

-felt that they

-do not need any support

-or additional support.

-assessment was that the carer felt that they did not need any support or additional support.
-This was the reason stated by 29% (376) of carers
+During the quarter ending 30 September 2020, figures show that the most frequent reason for declining an offer of a carers' assessment was that the carer felt that they did not need any support or additional support.
+This was the reason stated by a third (33%, 545).

-Nearly a quarter of carers (24%, 306) who declined an offer of an assessment did not give a reason or no reason was recorded.
+Nearly a fifth of carers (19%, 305) who declined an offer of an assessment felt that the time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date.
+A similar number of carers (18%, 291) did not give a reason or no reason was recorded for why they declined an offer of a carers' assessment.

-19% (242) of people who declined the assessment felt that the time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date.
-People who did not see themselves as a carer and therefore did not consider the assessment as relevant accounted for 14% (175) of those declining.
+16% (267) of people who declined the assessment did not see themselves as a carer and therefore did not consider the assessment as relevant.

-Carers declining an offer of assessment for the reason that they felt that an assessment would be too complicated or time consuming accounted for 1% (12) of all those that were declined.
+Carers declining an offer of assessment for the reason that they felt that an assessment would be too complicated or time consuming accounted for 2% (27) of all those that were declined.
 A small number of people (3) declined an offer of assessment did so as they were concerned about the impact on their benefits / income (Figure 7) (Table 5).

-Figure 7 Reasons given for declining a Carers Assessment (quarter ending 30 June 2020)
+Figure 7 Reasons given for declining a Carers Assessment (quarter ending 30 September 2020)

-The carer feels that they do not need any support / additional support 29% The carer would not give a reason / No reason recorded 24% The carer felt that time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date 19% The carer does not see themselves as a carer and therefore does not see assessment as relevant 14% The carer sees their caring duties as a private matter which they prefer not to discuss 9% The carer feels that an assessment would not result in additional support / service 5% The carer feels that assessment would be too complicated or time consuming 1% The carer was concerned about the impact on their benefits / income < 1%
+The carer feels that they do not need any support / additional support 33% The carer felt that time / place / environment offered was unsuitable but would like the opportunity to consider an assessment at a later date 19% The carer would not give a reason / No reason recorded 18% The carer does not see themselves as a carer and therefore does not see assessment as relevant 16% The carer sees their caring duties as a private matter which they prefer not to discuss 8% The carer feels that an assessment would not result in additional support / service 4% The carer feels that assessment would be too complicated or time consuming 2% The carer was concerned about the impact on their benefits / income < 1%